Maybelle Carter: Collaborations with other artists

-As part of the Carter Family, and as a soloist, Maybelle often sang and/or played as a guest on other artists' recordings.
+As part of the Carter Family and a soloist, Maybelle often sang and/or played as a guest on other artists' recordings.
 Many times she went uncredited on the label.
 Likely her most commercially successful venture in this realm was her collaboration on the Nitty Gritty Dirt Band's album Will the Circle Be Unbroken from the early 1970s.
 Maybelle contributed dialogue during the sessions.
-She also sang lead and played on "Thinking Tonight of My Blue Eyes" and "Wildwood Flower".
-On the album's title track she played throughout the song and sang the first solo verse.
+She also sang lead and played on "Thinking Tonight of My Blue Eyes" and "Wildwood Flower."
+On the album's title track, she played throughout the song and sang the first solo verse.
 She received a Grammy nomination and her only gold record for the performances.
-The album was a commercial success, peaking at number 4 on the country charts, as well as making a respectable showing on the pop charts.
+The album was a commercial success, peaking at number 4 on the country charts, and making a respectable showing on the pop charts.
 It was eventually certified at platinum sales.
-Maybelle and Johnny Cash released a top 40 single in 1973, "Pick the Wildwood Flower", which featured her guitar playing and brief dialogue.
-The single's B side, "Diamonds in the Rough", was a vocal duet accompanied by Maybelle's guitar playing.
+Maybelle and Johnny Cash released a top 40 single in 1973, "Pick the Wildwood Flower," which featured her guitar playing and brief dialogue.
+The single's B side, "Diamonds in the Rough," was a vocal duet accompanied by Maybelle's guitar playing.